Skip to content

-Shalu Mesaria, a senior research fellow at India’s Central Zoo Authority, has made exceptional contributions to zoos and wildlife research in the country.
-During the past few years, Mesaria has become a leading authority in these fields, working to preserve endangered species through rigorous scientific research and practical conservation efforts for zoos.
+Shalu Mesaria, a scientific officer at India’s Central Zoo Authority, has made exceptional contributions to zoos and wildlife research in the country.
+Over the past few years, Mesaria has established herself as a leading authority in these fields, focusing on preserving endangered species through rigorous scientific research and practical conservation efforts for zoos.

 Mesaria has a strong academic foundation in zoology and wildlife biology, where she excelled in theoretical studies and field research.
-Her later research on species including big cats, bears and endangered birds has provided critical insights into their behaviours and habitat needs.
-Her work has directly influenced conservation strategies.
+Her later research on species, including big cats, bears, and endangered birds, has provided critical insights into their behaviours and habitat needs.
+Her work has had a direct influence on conservation strategies.

 “Shalu Mesaria is a passionate educator and advocate.
 She has played a key role in developing educational programs that engage zoo visitors, fostering a deeper understanding of wildlife conservation.
 Her ability to translate complex scientific concepts into accessible, inspiring narratives has sparked a broader public interest in conservation efforts,” said one person who nominated Mesaria.